CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-6.md

 If **Automatically upload data every n minutes** is _checked_, then data will be sent to the server at regular intervals.
 While the data reaches the server more quickly with this approach, it cannot be edited after saving.

-If **Automatically upload data every n minutes** is un_checked_, then data will not be sent to the server. **Export data** will send all data to the server at once.
+If **Automatically upload data every n minutes** is _unchecked_, then data will not be sent to the server. **Export data** will send all data to the server at once.
 An advantage of this approach is that incidents can be edited before they have been sent to the server.

 <table>
 <tr>